AlubJ/TTGames-LEGO-Documentation/file-formats/dat-files/dat.md

 chars..minifig..voldemort..voldemort.cd..voldemort.dno..harry..harry_potter.cd..harry_potter.dno..collection.txt

-And this can be seen in the image below:

-// PLACE IMAGE HERE!!!!

 This is an efficient system at storing multiple paths that share parent directories.
 Needless to say though a system must be in place for building these paths again...

 ### Name resolution table